 Chanticleer Best Book 2105 GRAND PRIZE WINNER

-The well-documented facts and events in Rhythm For Sale often tap dance across the page with a fury, perhaps suggestive of the pace at which Leonard Harper worked his craft.
+The well-documented facts and events in Rhythm For Sale often tap dance across the page with fury, perhaps suggestive of the pace at which Leonard Harper worked his craft.
 Highly recommended.

 Rhythm For Sale is one of the Best Self-Published Books of 2015 IndieReader Staff: